SeldonIO/seldon-core/docs-gb/installation/production-environment/ingress-controller/istio.md

     ```

     {% hint style="info" %}
     Make a note of the IP address that is displayed in the output.
-This is the IP address that you require to try out the [Kubernetes Examples](/docs-gb/examples/k8s-examples.md).
+This is the IP address that you require to [test the installation](/docs-gb/installation/production-environment/test-installation.md).
     {% endhint %}

 ### Expose Seldon mesh service